Most chest-thumping, jacked, gym bros will readily stack 400 lbs. of weight on their bench press bars and boast about it for weeks to come.

 Some people have severe shoulder pain while performing the bench press with a standard bench press bar.

-Not only does using a straight bar require a fair bit of strength, it also needs flexible shoulder muscles.
+Not only does using a straight bar require a fair bit of strength, but it also needs flexible shoulder muscles.

 The Swiss Bar, also known as the American Bar has multiple handles that you can hold on to for the bench press.
 You can use a neutral grip, one turned inwards, a wide grip, a close one as well as something right in between.